robirr/HA-Mealie-Barcode-Scanner/README.md

 This is just a brain dump of ideas for improving the proof of concept or to investigate further.
 If you have other ideas or suggestions, please suggest them in the [Discussions section](/MattFryer/HA-Mealie-Barcode-Scanner/discussions) and I'll add them.

 ### Documentation
+- [ ] Add how to register of a UPCDB API key and how to store it in your HA secrets so it will be used by the python script.
 - [ ] Update the readme about caching of products and being able to disable it.
+- [ ] Update the readme for disabling OpenFoodFacts and/or UPCDatabase.
 - [ ] Consider splitting the readme into separate Wiki pages instead.
 - [ ] Add info on supported barcode formats and numeric lengths.

 ### Pyscript and automation
-- [X] Switch to using openfoodfacts.org for primary lookup instead as seems better populated.
+- [x] Switch to using openfoodfacts.org for primary lookup instead as seems better populated.
-- [ ] If the product isn't found on openfoodfacts.org then try upcdatabase.org instead.
+- [x] If the product isn't found on openfoodfacts.org then try upcdatabase.org instead.
 Possible other sources of product lookup also.
-- [X] Implement a local cache of barcodes and their product names to prevent hitting the APIs unnecessarily and also to allow adding custom matches to override or for unknown products.
+- [x] Implement a local cache of barcodes and their product names to prevent hitting the APIs unnecessarily and also to allow adding custom matches to override or for unknown products.
 - [ ] If a product isn't found anywhere, HA could send a notification asking for you to input the product name.
 It can then be added to the cache for future lookup.
 Could even send only those at home or to whoever is in the kitchen using presence detection.
 Or even ask using a voice assistant?
 - [ ] Consider implementing the automation and python as a HA integration for easier set up.
 Might be less flexible though.
 - [ ] Investigate if a scanned product can be found on Amazon and added to your shopping basket ready for purchase.